 To successfully complete this course, you will have to complete a midterm and a final exam.
 Those assessments will be graded.
-We will learn the Rules of Evidence using a practical approach; students will work in law firms of four students each and firms will take turns being responsible each hour to help me teach the material to the class.
+We will learn the Rules of Evidence using a practiceapproach; students will work in law firms of four students each and firms will take turns being responsible each hour to help me teach the material to the class.
 We will use a Continuing Legal Education (CLE) model, which means that you may have to demonstrate a skill (e.g., how to move a photograph into evidence or how to impeach a witness) or you may have to lecture your classmates about a particular topic from the front of the room.
 To satisfy the law school's "Writing Across the Curriculum" Requirement, students will prepare a Memorandum of Law in Support of (or in Opposition to) a Motion to Exclude Evidence.
 The Memorandum will be limited to five, double-spaced pages, and it will be assigned at or near Week #10 in the semester.
-The paper will be graded.

-To facilitate learning the Rules, we will conduct five trials (one witness each side) during the semester and each law firm will participate in at least three trials.
+To facilitate learning the Rules, we will conduct five trials (one witness each side) during the semester and each law firm will participate in at least two trials.
 Each student will be expected to participate in two trials in teams of two.
 The purpose of the trials is to force you to review the Rules of Evidence every three weeks or to help you internalize the rules and not wait until the end of the semester to memorize everything!
-Trials will take place on Fridays and, on those class days when we have trials, our class will divide into three subsections and the trials will run from 9:30-10:30am, 10:30-11:30am, and 11:30am-12:30pm so that everyone is guaranteed to have at least two opportunities to participate in trials.
-I will mix up the Friday trial pairings so that no one is assigned the same time on Friday for all five trials.
+On those class days when we have trials, our class will run for 2 hours instead of one hour and 40 minutes.
+If you have a class conflict, you may leave our class in time to make it to your next class.
 The midterm will occur in class, and it will consist of 20 multiple-choice questions, using MBEstyle questions.
 The final exam will take place during the final-exam period.
 The exam will consist of multiple-choice questions (MBE) and essay questions (MEE) of varying lengths.

-The midterm is worth 25% of the final grade; the "Writing Across the Curriculum" ("WAC") assignment is worth 25%; and the final exam is worth 50%.
-The midterm and final exams will be scored anonymously; the WAC assignment will not be scored anonymously.
+The midterm is worth 20% of the final grade; the Memorandum of Law is worth 20%; and the final exam is worth 50%.
+The trial performances are worth 10%.
+The midterm and final exams will be scored anonymously; the trial performances and Memorandum will not be scored anonymously.
 The final grade for the course will be calculated anonymously.
 Disability Policy:

 SIU Carbondale is committed to providing an inclusive and accessible experience for all students with disabilities.
 Disability Support Services coordinates the implementation of accommodations.
 If you think you may be eligible for accommodations but have not yet obtained approval, please contact DSS immediately at 618-453-5738 or disabilityservices.siu.edu.
 You may request accommodations at any time, but timely requests help to ensure accommodations are in place when needed.
 Accommodations and services are determined through an interactive process with students and may involve consideration of specific course design and learning objectives in consultation with faculty.
 Upon completion of a Disability Accommodation Agreement with DSS, students should bring the agreements for each course to the School of Law Registrar's Office to ensure the School of Law provides the proper classroom and examination accommodations.
 Safety Awareness Facts and Education: